 LendingClub vs. Funding Circle: Final Thoughts

 As you can see, the two lenders are very similar and, being that they are among the market leaders in their industry, you really can’t go wrong with either.
-Funding Circle might get the edge if you needed access to a larger amount of capital (more than $300,000) or if you are creditworthy enough to qualify for its lower interest rate.
+Funding Circle might get the edge if you needed access to a larger amount of capital or if you are creditworthy enough to qualify for its lower interest rate.
 You might consider LendingClub if you have less than two years of operating history.

 If you pay attention to reviews, LendingClub might get the edge for what appears to be stronger customer support.
 LendingClub has far more positive reviews than negative in that regard while Funding Circle has more negative reviews than LendingClub in matters concerning customer service.